Multi-Material and Multi-Color Printing

 Rigid material + TPU (same family where possible) harder

-Fast validation prints (do these before a long job)
+Fast validation prints (run these before long jobs)

-1. Purge/transition test (10–20 min): alternate materials/colors in a small tower; look for speckling, bleed, or “ghost tint” at the start of a new color.
+1. Purge/transition test (10–20 min): alternate colors in a small tower; check the first few mm after each swap for specks, bleed, or a lingering tint.

-2. Bond coupon (10–20 min): print a two-material block with a wide flat interface; try to snap/peel along the interface and note whether failure is at the interface or within the material.
+2. Bond coupon (10–20 min): print a two-material block with a wide flat interface; snap/peel it and note whether it fails at the interface or within one material.

-3. Face-quality test (10–20 min): print a small logo/label panel; evaluate seam placement, blobs at swaps, and readability at your chosen layer height.
+3. Face-quality test (10–20 min): print a small logo/label panel; judge seams, swap blobs, and readability at your layer height.

-4. Idle-ooze test (10–20 min): design long waits between swaps; look for strings, zits, or dark/burnt flecks from material cooking in the nozzle.
+4. Idle-ooze test (10–20 min): force long waits between swaps; look for strings, zits, or dark flecks from material sitting hot.

 Troubleshooting multi-material prints